HumanTree92/esx_hospital/README.md

-# esx_hospital
+# About esx_hospital:
-Hospital based on ESX
+Hospital for ESX Servers

 Code was pulled from a different developer.
 Ported the script over to ESX & to not use pNotify has i think its trash.

-# Requirement:
+# Requirements:
 Nothing but ESX!!!

-# Download & Installation
+# Download & Installation:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Place `esx_hospital` in your ESX Directory